-Advisory: it is advisable to have knowledge in a course equivalent to MAT-115 Intermediate Algebra with a grade of C or better to succeed in this course.
+Advisory: it is advisable to have knowledge in a course equivalent to MAT-115 Intermediate Algebra with a grade of ${\cal C}$ or better to succeed in this course.
 Students are responsible for ensuring that they have the required knowledge.
-Students are only permitted to take one of the following courses: MAT-119, MAT-121 or MAT- 129.
-BSBA and ASBA students are recommended to take MAT-119 or
+BSBA and ASBA students are recommended to take MAT-119 or MAT-121.